Chapter 1 - The Way It Has Become

 “Fine.”
 David quickly answered, “I’m done.
 I wish to begin my duties early.”

 “Very efficient of you, David 00472.”
 She acknowledged.
 “You are rewarded extra time credit for personal relaxation.”

 “Thank you,” He replied back.
 “I’d like to proceed now.”

-The various men and women of young age did nothing to look at one another.
+The various men and women did their best not to look at one another.
 They remained blank faced and engaged no conversation.
 With so many devices and hovering drones close by, no one dared speak without being heard by Angela and Malcom.
-Sometime though, moments tend to happen and one man beside David talked to him.
+Sometimes, as boredom moments tend to happen, there is usually a break in that perfect quiet.
+There will always be that single individual who feels the need to break the silence.
+One man beside David decided today would be the day to talk to him.

 “Sun is nice today, isn’t it?”
 The young black man smiled.

 “Pardon?”
-David said opening up his eyes and glanced at him.
+David said as he opened his eyes and glanced at him.

-David eyed the man with a look of concern and looked at the other people.
-Nobody took any notice and tried not to listen.
+David eyed the man with a look of concern and shifted his glance at the other people.
+Nobody took any notice, or at least tried not too, their attention remained focused elsewhere.
 Never has David had anyone speak to him in all his years.
 He wondered if the guy was so lonely he was attempting any kind of communication other than with the AI’s.
-As much as he didn’t want to talk back, he somehow found the courage to answer back.
+As much as he didn’t want to talk back, he somehow found the courage to do so.

-David looked around and grew fearful of the conversation.
-He didn’t know what to make about what was happening.
+David grew fearful of the conversation and watched the area for any drones passing by.
+This was a breech of protocol and if they got caught…well, David didn’t like to think about it.
+He didn’t know what to make about this guy.
 With a forceful gesture he lowered the man’s hand and tried his best to whisper directly to him.

 “What are you doing?’